Why are we different?

 Staying up with the latest in the law is important.
-In addition to continuing legal education courses, Showard Law team members regularly attend conferences such as one on vaginal mesh and Actos attended by Attorney Gary Grynkewich.
+In addition to continuing legal education courses, Showard Law team members regularly attend conferences pertaining to current drug and medical device litigation.

 At the Showard Law Firm it's our job to help those in need.
 We feel strongly about supporting community organizations.
 Click to learn more.